-What are underwear covers?
+What are Underwear Covers?

 They’ve gone out of fashion, but a third option is an underwear cover.
-Often made of a thin, waterproof plastic, these covers can be worn over any other type of potty training underwear to prevent leaks and messes.
+Often made of thin, waterproof plastic, these covers can be worn over any other type of potty training underwear to prevent leaks and messes.

 If you use cloth diapers or training pants, they can be especially good at protecting your child and anything they come in contact with while potty training.

 If you’ve ever been in the baby or toddler section of any supermarket, you’ve seen pull ups.
 In fact, you’ve probably seen so many you may not know how to choose.
-From finding a brand you can trust to getting the sizing just right, you’ve got a lot of options.
+From finding a brand you can trust, to getting the diaper sizing just right, you’ve got a lot of options.